fbpx

 Planning a trip to Florence, Italy, and are thinking about side trips?
 Keep scrolling for my list of the best day trips from Florence by train worth adding to your Italy itinerary!

 You should!
-There are so many other cool places to visit under the Tuscan sun and further afield in other Italian regions and on the coast.
+There are so many cool places to visit, under the Tuscan sun and further afield in other Italian regions and on the coast.

-Because the city is fairly central, taking train rides from Florence is super quick and easy.
-No stressing over car rental insurance forms or driving on dusty country roads!
+Because the city center is fairly central, taking train rides from Florence is super quick and easy.
+No stressing over rental car insurance forms or driving on dusty country roads!

-But you need to know what your options are to choose the best day trip from Florence by train to suit your interests.
+But you need to know your options on the best day trip from Florence by train to suit your interests.

-This guide has lots of inspiration and will give you all the logistical info you need so you can understand how easy it is to travel by train in Italy.
+This guide has lots of inspiration and will give you all the logistical info you need.
+In the end, you can understand how easy it is to travel by train in Italy.

 Whether you’re in the mood for a Rome, Pisa, and Cinque Terre day trip from Florence by train or somewhere else entirely, this will help you plan the perfect excursion.